 - The Refugee Resettlement Program (RRP) reimburses states for the cost that they would normally incur to provide refugees cash and medical assistance under existing federal and state assistance programs.
 Refugee Cash Assistance (RCA) and Refugee Medical Assistance (RMA) grants are available to refugees for a limited time following their entry into the United States and are only available after a refugee fails to qualify for cash assistance or health benefits under Medicaid.
 In fiscal year 2015, the Office of Refugee Resettlement (ORR) obligated $286 million to states for the RRP program.
 The OIG will determine whether RCA/RMA payments to beneficiaries made by the state agency or a replacement designee, as applicable, were allowable in accordance with federal guidelines.

-The OIG Work Plan is available at:
+The OIG Work Plan, including the April 2018 updates outlined in this article is available at: